mchenryspagg/Frontend-Mentor-3-column-preview-card-component/README.md

 ### Continued development

-I intend to cntinue building webpages with CSS flexbox, grid layout and the box layout until i am very confident in my ability.
+I intend to continue building webpages with CSS flexbox, and to also work on other projects that would test my understanding of CSS grid layout, box layout and Javascript until i am confident enough in my ability to start applying for internships and junior developer roles

 ### Useful resources

-- [Example resource 1](https://flexboxfroggy.com/) - This helped me to practics CSS flexbox.
+- [Example resource 1](https://flexboxfroggy.com/) - This helped me to fully understand the application of CSS flexbox after using so many materials and websites to attempt learning it.
 I really liked its lessons and will use it going forward to sharpen my knowledge on flexbox.
 - [Example resource 2](https://www.freecodecamp.org/learn/responsive-web-design/) - This is an amazing website to learn web design.
-I learnt quite a lot from freecodecamp.
+I learnt quite a lot from freecodecamp and i am yet to complete the certificate course which i will keep in mind.

 ## Author